ousiax/Alyio.AspNetCore.ApiMessages/README.md

 ![Build Status](https://github.com/qqbuby/Alyio.AspNetCore.ApiMessages/actions/workflows/ci.yml/badge.svg?branch=main)

-The *Alyio.AspNetCore.ApiMessages* provides the mechanism to process unhandled exception occured during a HTTP context.
+The *Alyio.AspNetCore.ApiMessages* provides the mechanism to process unhandled exception occured during a HTTP context and writes machine-readable format for specifying errors in HTTP API responses based on https://tools.ietf.org/html/rfc7807..

 You can throw any exception during a HTTP context if you want, and if the `IApiMessage` has been implemented by the exception, `Alyio.AspNetCore.ApiMessages` will produce a response corresponding to it.